apoorva1823000/FundRaiserDAppUrHack/README.md

 3. Accident support for finance

 and let's say there are 4 contributors.
 3 of them vote for the request 3 and 1 votes for the cause 1.
 So as per the condition set in the solidity program the request 3 will be funded the crowd pool collected money.
 And that request is funded by manager only.

+Visit this youtube link to watch the live functioning [Youtube Live Demo](https://youtu.be/4H6sbrRks7c)